Origin of the large topological Hall effect in the EuCd$_2$Sb$_2$ antiferromagnet: Magnetic Properties

 \section{Magnetic Properties}

-Temperature-dependent magnetic susceptibility, $\chi(T)$, and magnetization as a function of magnetic field, $M(H)$, are shown in the Supplemental Material \cite{SupM}. $\chi(T)$ measured in magnetic field of 0.1\,T, confirms an AFM ordering at $T_{\rm N}=7.4$\,K, which is also consistent with previous reports \cite{Schellenberg2011,Soh2018,Su2020}.
-The Curie-Weiss fit of $\chi^{-1}(T)$ gives the paramagnetic Curie temperature $\theta_{\rm P}=3.5$\,K, and effective magnetic moment $\mu_{\rm eff}=8.04\,\mu_{\rm B}$ confirming a divalence of Eu ions.
-Here, we must note that Soh et al. \cite{Soh2018} erroneously extracted $\theta_{\rm P}=-3.3$\,K from their data, and also changed sign of $\theta_{\rm P}$ when citing \cite{Schellenberg2011}.
-Su et al. \cite{Su2020} obtained a positive $\theta_{\rm P}=4.6$\,K, in agreement with the work of Schellenberg et al. \cite{Schellenberg2011}.
+Temperature dependence of the inverse magnetic susceptibility, $\chi^{-1}(T)$, magnetic susceptibility, $\chi(T)$, and magnetization as a function of magnetic field, $M(H)$, are shown in Fig.~\ref{MH-MT}.
+The $\chi(T)$ measured in a weak magnetic field confirms the AFM ordering at $T_{\rm N}=7.4$\,K, cf. Fig.~\ref{MH-MT}(b), consistent with previous reports \cite{Schellenberg2011,Soh2018,Su2020}.
+The ordering temperature decreases with increasing magnetic field for its both directions; see Fig.~\ref{MH-MT}(b) and the inset of Fig.~\ref{MH-MT}(c).
+The Curie-Weiss fit to $\chi^{-1}(T)$ (cf. Fig.~\ref{MH-MT}(a)) gives the paramagnetic Curie temperature $\theta_{\rm P}=3.5$\,K, and effective magnetic moment $\mu_{\rm eff}=8.04\,\mu_{\rm B}$ confirming a divalence of Eu ions (for details see the Supplemental Material \cite{SupM}).
+We note that Soh \textit{et al.} \cite{Soh2018}, most likely by mistake, changed the sign of $\theta_{\rm P}=3.3$\,K derived from their data and also of that cited from \cite{Schellenberg2011} to the negative one.
+Su \textit{et al.} \cite{Su2020} obtained a positive $\theta_{\rm P}=4.6$\,K, in agreement with the work of Schellenberg et al. \cite{Schellenberg2011}.

-Because the magnetotransport properties are closely related to the evolution of magnetic structure, we shortly describe that structure here.
+Because the magnetotransport properties are closely related to the evolution of magnetic structure, we briefly describe that structure here.
 Below $T_{\rm N}$, the $M(H)$ isotherms demonstrate linear behavior in weak magnetic fields, reflecting a tilting of magnetic moments towards the direction of applied field.
 That tilting would lead to the saturation of \textit{M} at the value $M_s=7\mu_{\rm B}/{\rm Eu}$, as expected for Eu$^{2+}$ ions, but the saturation is impeded by thermal fluctuations, and at a certain field $M(H)$ departs from the linearity.